 Main Article Content

-The occurrence probabilities of heavy rainfalls brought about flood events have an essential role in designing water-related structures and water resource management.
+The occurrence probabilities of heavy rainfall that cause flood events have an essential role in designing water-related structures and water resource management.
 In many cases, data for analysis are either not available or are insufficient for reliable design of water-related structures.
-Regional frequency analysis is frequently preferred to provide design information at sites with especially inadequate data available.
-Our study implemented L-moment procedures to annual maximum rainfall series from 70 gauging stations in the Middle Black Sea Region (MBSR) in Turkey to estimate regional rainfall quantiles.
-The first attempt for regionalization was to evaluate the entire area as an only homogeneous region.
+Regional frequency analysis is usually preferred to provide design information in sites with especially inadequate data available.
+Our study applied L-moment procedures to annual maximum rainfall series from 70 gauging stations in the Middle Black Sea Region (MBSR) of Turkey to estimate regional rainfall quantiles.
+The first attempt for regionalization aimed to evaluate the entire area as an homogeneous region.
 The sub-regions were initially defined with the ward’s clustering algorithm due to the presence of discordant sites under a presumption of a single homogeneous region.
-In compliance with the results of the discordancy and heterogeneity measures, the most promising classification was achieved with 6 clusters (sub-regions).
-The sub-regions have satisfied the homogeneity condition as “acceptably homogeneous.”
-The GEV and GLO distributions in five sub-regions, GNO distribution in four sub-regions, and PE3 distribution in three sub-regions were decided to be acceptable as a regional frequency distribution.
-In comparison, GPA is a candidate distribution in none of six sub-regions.
+In compliance with the results of the discordancy and heterogeneity measures, the most promising classification was achieved with six clusters (sub-regions) that satisfied the homogeneity condition as “acceptably homogeneous”.
+It was decided that the GEV and GLO distributions in five sub-regions, the GNO distribution in four sub-regions, and the PE3 distribution in three sub-regions, were acceptable as regional frequency distributions.
+In comparison, GPA was not a candidate distribution in any of the six sub-regions.

 Once an article is accepted for publication, the author(s) agree that, from that date on, the owner of the copyright of their work(s) is Atmósfera.